-As described in Note 2 to the audited consolidated financial statements for 2018 included in our 2018 Annual Report, we maintain deferred share unit ("DSU") and cash-settled restricted share unit ("CRSU") plans for our directors and employees.
+As described in Note 2 to the audited consolidated financial statements for 2024 included in our 2024 Annual Report, we maintain deferred share unit ("DSU") and cash-settled restricted share unit ("CRSU") plans for our directors and employees.
 Any payments made pursuant to these plans are settled in cash.
 For DSUs and CRSUs, the units vest over time and the liability recognized at any given consolidated balance sheet date reflects only those units vested at that date that have not yet been settled in cash.
-As such, we had an unrecognized aggregate liability for the unvested CRSUs and unearned DSUs of \$1.0 million and \$0.2 million, respectively, for which no liability was recorded on our unaudited condensed consolidated balance sheet at October 31, 2018, in accordance with ASC Topic 718, "Compensation - Stock Compensation".
+As such, we had an unrecognized aggregate liability for the unvested DSUs and CRSUs of nil and \$1.5 million, respectively, at April 30, 2024.
 The ultimate liability for any payment of DSUs and CRSUs is dependent on the trading price of our common shares.
-To offset our exposure to fluctuations in our stock price, we have entered into equity derivative contracts, including floating-rate equity forwards.
-As at October 31, 2018, we had equity derivatives for 273,000 Descartes common shares.
+To partially offset our exposure to fluctuations in our stock price, we have entered into equity derivative contracts, including floating-rate equity forwards.
+As at April 30, 2024, we had equity derivatives for 312,188 Descartes common shares and a DSU liability for 312,188 Descartes common shares, resulting in no net exposure resulting from changes to our share price.